steveteam-au/roblox-discord-connect/README.md

 We provide this code **as-is**, under the terms of the MIT License.

 > **We do not guarantee** this code will perfectly work for your environment or use case.
 > Please test thoroughly and modify as needed to suit your needs.
+> **We are not responsible for any issues, bugs, damages, or losses** caused by the use of this code in any way.

 ---